 What is the difference between appointing executors jointly as opposed to jointly and severally?

 If you appoint two or more people as joint executors, they must all act together.
-If one of the executors dies or is unable to act, the remaining executors can't act without them.
-If you appoint two or more executors jointly and severally, then they can either all act together or if one can't act, the remaining executor(s) can act by themselves.
+If one of the executors dies or is unable to act, the remaining executors may not be able to act.
+If you appoint two or more executors jointly and severally, then they can either all act together or if one can’t act, the remaining executor(s) can act.

 Are there any assets that don't form part of my estate?

-- Assets you own jointly with another person, such as a house, shares, or a bank account.
+- Assets you own jointly as joint tenants with another person, such as a house, shares, or a bank account.
 These automatically pass to the other owner who is alive.

 - Property held in a trust.